bgurzick/aphasiaGetsBetterMVP/README.md

 APHASIA GETS BETTER

-- Aphasia is a communication disorder that is most commonlly caused by stroke.
+- Aphasia is a communication disorder that is most commonly caused by stroke.
 - Between 1 and 2 million people live with Aphasia in the United States.
 - For people with moderate to severe aphasia, traditional speech therapy presents diminishing returns after the second year.